 The Hyderabad Metro is a rapid transit system developed to provide connectivity to the city.
 It is the third longest operational metro network after the Delhi Metro and Bangalore Metro network.
 In 2017, a 30-km section connecting Miyapur and Nagole was inaugurated on November 28, 2017.
 Hyderabad Metro has three fully operational lines and one under-construction line.
-The project is being developed in two phases at a cost of Rs 18,114 crore.
+The project, managed by Hyderabad Metro Rail Limited (HMRL), is being developed in two phases at a cost of Rs 18,114 crore.

+Currently, the Hyderabad Metro has 69 km of operational section across three corridors.
 The Hyderabad Metro is currently witnessing expansion under Phase 2 and Phase 3.
 Once completed, the Hyderabad Metro will have a total length of about 115 km, providing connectivity to key areas, including the international airport, IT hubs, commercial areas, and educational hubs in the city.
-In 2023, the Telangana government approved Rs 60,000 crore budget for the Hyderabad Metro expansion.

 Hyderabad Metro: Quick facts